 Shows are often chosen for the season's production schedule to complement a university initiative.
 For example, when the first-year class read Bruce Norris’ Clybourne Park as its Common Text, the play was also performed by the Evergreen Players that fall, inviting the Loyola community to engage further in conversations about race and community while also inviting the community into the world of live theatre.

-For more information about upcoming performances, including ticket sales, visit the theatre department’s website or follow Loyola Fine Arts on Instagram.
+For more information about upcoming performances, including ticket sales, visit the theatre department’s website or follow Loyola Visual & Performing Arts on Instagram.

 Involving students in productions is the best way to teach empathy, and to encourage students to engage in deep, critical thinking about complex issues of self, society, and the world.